Vafa-Witten Theory: Invariants, Floer Homologies, Higgs Bundles, a Geometric Langlands Correspondence, and Categorification: Introduction, Summary and Acknowledgements

 In $\S$\ref{vwsqm}, we consider boundary VW theory on $M_4=M_3 \times \mathbb{R}^+$, with $M_3$ a closed three-manifold, where in temporal gauge, one can now interpret $A$ and $B$ as one-forms on $M_3$.
-Then, we will recast the 4d theory as 1d supersymmetric quantum mechanics (SQM) on $\frak A$, the space of all complexified connections ${\cal A} = A + i B$ of a $G_{\mathbb{C}}$-bundle on $M_3$, with potential being the complex Chern-Simons functional, which action is \eqref{vwsqmcomplex-final}.
+Then, we will recast the 4d theory as 1d supersymmetric quantum mechanics (SQM) on $\frak A$, the space of all complexified connections ${\cal A} = A + i B$ of a $G_{\mathbb{C}}$-bundle on $M_3$,\footnote{ $G_{\mathbb{C}}$ denotes a complex (algebraic reductive) group, that is a complexification of $G$. } with potential being the complex Chern-Simons functional, which action is \eqref{vwsqmcomplex-final}.
 This will in turn allow us to compute the partition function as \eqref{4d3dpartitionfinal}: